artm/biofame-display/Readme.md

     - started to work suddenly
     [ ] test with the robot / adhoc network
     [ ] share Faces to guests
-[ ] on the other side: upload to tmp/bla.jpg then mv to incoming/bla.jpg
+[ ] on the robot: upload to tmp/bla.jpg then mv to incoming/bla.jpg

 [-] matching order
     - doesn't matter: the whole database is matched in under a second

-[ ] !!! check if new templates are freed after compression !!!

-[ ] make crop show less black borders (check if crop hight is larger then orig image)

 [ ] animation